Blotch3D/Blotch3D/README.md

 DirectX, etc.) generally require that 3D resources be accessed by a single thread.
 (There are some platform-specific exceptions, but MonoGame does not use them.)

+The Setup, FrameProc, and FrameDraw override methods are used as
+follows:

 The Setup method is called by the 3D thread once at the beginning of instantiation of the BlWindow3D-derived object.
 You might put